-On Trending with Timmerie last Wednesday – the day of the week typically dedicated to St. Joseph – Timmerie discussed this story and the specific events of St. Joseph’s life that provided these poignant meditations.
+In preparation for today’s celebration of the feast of St. Joseph the Worker, Timmerie discussed this story and the specific events of St. Joseph’s life that provided these poignant meditations.

 The first of the sorrows is when St. Joseph found out that Mary was with child.
 He doubted his worthiness to partake in the circumstances set out before him.

 “Then there’s a dream.
 And in that dream we find the first joy of St. Joseph,” says Timmerie. “…the angel Gabriel reveals to St. Joseph that in fact Our Lady has conceived by the power of the Holy Spirit and the child’s name will be Jesus.”
 Thus, Joseph is reassured that it is God’s will that he should take Mary into his home and raise and protect both her and Jesus, as is a husband and father’s duty.

 The second sorrow that beset St. Joseph was the pain of bringing the child into the world in a cave filled with animals and hay and filth.
 Jesus was born into utter poverty.
 He would face much hatred and many hardships, the least of all being poverty and destitution.
 But here, in the middle of this suffering and the moment of anguish at not being able to meet the needs of his family, Joseph experiences his second joy that lets him know all is well: Our Savior, the Son of God is born.